+MKTG 2113 Digital Marketing Essentials (3-0-3)

-MGMT 2403 Purchasing & Procurement (3-0-3) This course is designed to teach students some of the essential skills and knowledge needed in the purchasing and procurement roles within a business operation.
+This course will introduce students to the key concepts of on- and off-site SEO (Search Engine Optimization), paid and procurement roles within a business operation.
 Students will study the internal and external relationships with other company activities and with suppliers and how to manage the flow of materials and services through the firm.
 [Fa]